-It is recommended that all factors influencing a project are identified and the project requirements analysed before selecting the appropriate procurement route.
 The appropriate procurement route for the design and construction of the project can then be developed.
 Some procurement routes involve the separate appointment of the design and construction teams and provide little opportunity for integration or collaboration (e.g. during the design process).
 Other procurement routes enable the design and production processes to be closely integrated.

 There could be more than one procurement route that could be adopted to achieve the aims of the employer and requirements of the project.
 It is advisable to consider each option carefully, as each will address the various influencing factors to a different extent.
-The most commonly adopted procurement routes for construction projects in the UK are as follows:

-2.2.1 Traditional (lump sum)
+2.2.1 Traditional ('design-bid-build')